Here's what you need to know when sourcing your FDA-compliant food safety disposable gloves:

 Like any specialised field, when considering disposable gloves and other PPE, the food industry must turn to specialists within this field, such as Eagle Protect.
 The New Zealand Food Industry turned to Eagle because, with over 50% of the country’s GDP reliant on food exports, it had to be right!

 Eagle products are single-sourced, Fingerprint Checked* (FPC) and lot certified safe to ensure manufacturing and product consistency.
-You receive the same product, same raw material, and same manufacturing process every time.
+You receive the same product, the same raw material, and the same manufacturing process every time.